neex/http2smugl/README.md

 The concrete variation of detection techniques:
 1. We send a smuggled version of `Transfer-Encoding: chunked` (e.g. `transfer_encoding:chunked`) and different bodies: valid is `0\r\n\r\n` and invalid is `999\r\n`.

    In case the responses are different, we can be sure that the backend server receives and processes the smuggled header.
-There's no reason for the frontend to do this: HTTP/2 doesn't use the chunked format we sent, so it would be invalid.
+There's no reason for the frontend to do this: HTTP/2 doesn't use the chunked format we sent, so that it would be invalid.

    We expect the backend to hang (that is, request to timeout) for the invalid requests as it waits for more data to arrive.